 Cruise in style on modern catamarans, specifically designed for whale watching, featuring large passenger cabins and outside viewing decks.
 Passenger numbers for each tour are kept below the vessel carrying capacity to ensure your tour experience remains a personal one.

 The largest metro area in the South Island, Christchurch is referred to as New Zealand's Garden City.
-Home to one of the biggest public parks in the country, Christchurch is also known as the gateway to the South Island.
-Boasting a plethora of activities both inside and outside the town centre, there is something here to suit every visitor.
+Home to one of the biggest public parks in the country, and beautiful botanic gardens, Christchurch is also known as the gateway to the South Island.
+Boasting a plethora of activities both inside and outside the town center, there is something here to suit every visitor.

 One such attraction is the International Antarctic Centre, located at the International Airport.
 From here the bases in Antarctica are replenished and there are unique displays of what life is like in this chilly environment - including native little blue penguins.